Ramses Ohee: Political career

 After his early retirement, Ohee succeeded his father as the ondoafi of Asei Besar village.
-Ohee was selected by the Indonesian Army as an elector from the Jayapura constituency in the Act of Free Choice.
-Ohee, alongside other electors, voted unanimously in favor of Indonesian control of the region.
-In an interview in 2018, Ohee defended the results of the Act of Free Choice, stating that the election is valid since it has already been confirmed by the United Nations.
+Ohee was a member of the Djajapura constituency in the PEPERA.
+Ohee, alongside other electors, voted unanimously in favour of Indonesian control of the region on August 2, 1969.
+In an interview in 2018, Ohee defended the results of the Act of Free Choice (PEPERA), stating that the election is valid since it has already been confirmed by the United Nations.
 Ohee stated that those who disputed the results are "illiterates in history" and urged the security forces "embrace and provide understanding with love and compassion" to those who disputed the existence of Papua inside Indonesia.

 He underwent many bureaucratic courses for his duty as village leader, such as in Sentani on 5-19 November 1964, in Jakarta 1969 for three months, fisherman course in 1974, fast course for Pamong Desa (village official) 1977 and for Dati II Jayapura in 1988, law counseling for LMA and village leaders in 1989, and village community development in 1990.

-Following the Act of Free Choice, Ohee was appointed the Chairman of the Irian Jaya Farmers Association in 1970.
+Following the Act of Free Choice (PEPERA), Ohee was appointed the Chairman of the Irian Jaya Farmers Association in 1970.
 He was also elected into the Jayapura Regional People's Representative Council in the 1992 and 1997 elections.
 As an ondoafi, Ohee since 1970 provided assistance to the local military regiment and the regional military command of Korem 172/PWY and Kodam XVII/ Trikora in maintaining order and security.